 Section 24.
 The City Clerk shall keep correct minutes of all proceedings.
-The votes of each Councilmember on any ordinance shall be recorded in the minutes.
-At the request of any member, the ayes and nays shall be taken on any other question and entered in the minutes.
+The votes of each Councilmember on any ordinance and the ayes and nays on any other question shall be entered in the minutes.
 Copies of the minutes shall be sent to the members of the Council prior to their next regular meeting.

 Section 25.
-The City Council shall consider a Process IIA appeal under KZC Chapter 150 at one meeting, and shall vote on the appeal at the next or a subsequent meeting, in order for the Council to gather more information from the record and consider the appeal; provided, that the Council, by a vote of at least five members, may suspend this rule and consider and vote on the appeal at the first meeting.
-The Council's vote (to affirm, modify or reverse the decision of the Hearing Examiner, or direct the Hearing Examiner to hold a rehearing) shall occur within 60 calendar days of the date on which the letter of appeal was filed, pursuant to KZC150.125.
+The City Council shall consider a Process IIA appeal under Kirkland Zoning Code (KZC) Chapter 150 at one meeting, and shall vote on the appeal at the next or a subsequent meeting, in order for the Council to gather more information from the record and consider the appeal; provided, that the Council, by a vote of at least five members, may suspend this rule and consider and vote on the appeal at the first meeting.
+The Council's vote (to affirm, modify or reverse the decision of the Hearing Examiner, or direct the Hearing Examiner to hold a rehearing) shall occur within 60 calendar days of the date on which the letter of appeal was filed, pursuant to KZC 150.125.